federicozacayan/restful-api-python/README.md

 ## Usage

-All te responses have header `ContentType application/json`
+All the responses have `ContentType application/json` header.

 ### List all products